 Embroidery hoops are becoming the craft darling as of late.
 Everything from wreaths to art to actually using the hoops for embroidery (go figure, right?) is popping up on Pinterest.
-The hoops are reasonably priced option when you are wanting to create, I have even seen folks use the hoops as a stencil for adding polka dots to a wall!
+The hoops are a reasonably priced option when you are wanting to create, I have even seen folks use the hoops as a stencil for adding polka dots to a wall!

 Let’s get started on this art project!

-- Embroidery Hoops – variety of sizes
+- Embroidery Hoops – a variety of sizes

 - 22 gauge Floral wire

 - Hot glue gun sticks